 There’s a common – and very dangerous – misconception surrounding the cloud: users think it’s entirely secure.

-The data that an organisation stores in the cloud is, as I’ve said previously, still present in networked storage media – that media just happens to be located in a data centre rather than your office.
+The data that an organisation store in the cloud is, as I’ve said previously, still present in networked storage media – that media just happens to be located in a data centre rather than your office.
 As a result, this data can be accessed by anyone with the right credentials.
 Furthermore, no infrastructure, irrespective of which company maintains it, is entirely secure.

 All too often, companies move to the cloud and assume that, in doing so, they’ve discharged responsibilities regarding cyber security to their provider.
 They haven’t, however, and they need to implement further measures to secure their data and infrastructures – particularly as GDPR legislation has given regulators considerably more power.